LeonardoLupori/wholeBrain_PNN_analysis/README.md

 ## Figure S01

+### Evaluation of the scoring model effectiveness and validation of the defined staining metrics

+Folder content:

-### The scores assigned by the scoring models correlate with raters’ agreement
+#### The scores assigned by the scoring models correlate with raters’ agreement

-Plots in this figures show the performances of our scoring model
+Plots showing the performances of our scoring model.

-The folder contains the following notebooks:

-- **figure_S01_networkMetrics.ipynb** boxplots representing the score assigned by the model to cells at different levels of agreement
+- **figure_S01_networkMetrics.ipynb** boxplots representing the score assigned by the model to cells at different levels of agreement.

+####  Negligible contribution of WFA background fluorescence to the WFA Diffuse Fluorescence

+Plots showing a comparison between WFA-stained slices and negative control slices that lacked the use of biotinylated WFA (but not the streptavidin-conjugated fluorescent probe) in the staining protocol.

+- **figure_S01_prepareDataForBrainRender.ipynb** preprocessing of data required by figure_S02_brainRenders.ipynb.
+Saves a .csv file used for plotting by the brainRenders notebook.
+- **figure_S01_brainRenders.ipynb** heatmaps representing on brain coronal sections average pixel intensity at mid-ontology resolution.

 ## Figure S02

-###  Negligible contribution of WFA background fluorescence to the WFA Diffuse Fluorescence

-Plots in this figure show a comparison between WFA-stained slices and negative control slices that lacked the use of biotinylated WFA (but not the streptavidin-conjugated fluorescent probe) in the staining protocol

-- **figure_S02_prepareDataForBrainRender.ipynb** preprocessing of data required by figure_S02_brainRenders.ipynb.
-Saves a .csv file used for plotting by the brainRenders notebook
-- **figure_S02_brainRenders.ipynb** heatmaps representing on brain coronal sections average pixel intensity at mid-ontology resolution.
+### PNN energy and WFA diffuse fluorescence measurements for medium-resolution brain areas grouped by their major subdivision

+Folder content:

+- **figure_S02.ipynb** Barplots showing PNN energy and WFA diffuse fluorescence at mid-ontology level.

 ## Figure S03

-### PNN energy and WFA diffuse fluorescence measurements for medium-resolution brain areas grouped by their major subdivision

-Plots in this figures show PNN expression metrics at mid-ontology resolution

-The folder contains the following notebooks:
+### Distribution of PV-positive cells throughout the entire mouse brain

+Folder content:

+- **figure_S03_prepareDataForBrainRender.ipynb** preprocessing of data required by figure_S03_brainRenders.ipynb.
-- **figure_S03.ipynb** Barplots showing PNN energy and WFA diffuse fluorescence at mid-ontology level.
+- **figure_S03_brainrenders.ipynb** heatmaps representing on brain coronal sections PV diffuse fluorescence and PV energy at mid-ontology resolution.
+- **figure_S03_mainVisualizations.ipynb** all the other plots of the figure (scatterplots, heatmaps), representing the relationship of PV diffuse staining and PV energy as well as raw data of individual animals.

 ## Figure S04

-### Distribution of PV-positive cells throughout the entire mouse brain
+### Colocalization of PNNs and PV cells in medium-resolution brain areas grouped by their major subdivision

-The folder contains the following notebooks:

-- **figure_S04_prepareDataForBrainRender.ipynb** preprocessing of data required by figure_S03_brainRenders.ipynb
+Folder content:

-- **figure_S04_brainrenders.ipynb** heatmaps representing on brain coronal sections PV diffuse fluorescence and PV energy at mid-ontology resolution.
+- **figure_S04_colocalization.ipynb** Barplots showing colocalization of PNNs and PV cells at mid-ontology level.
-- **figure_S04_mainVisualizations.ipynb** all the other plots of the figure (scatterplots, heatmaps), representing the relationship of PV diffuse staining and PV energy as well as raw data of individual animals.

 ## Figure S05

-### Colocalization of PNNs and PV cells in medium-resolution brain areas grouped by their major subdivision
+### Energy of PV<sup>-</sup> PNNs for coarse and medium-resolution brain areas

-Plots in this figures show PNN/PV colocalization metrics at mid-ontology resolution

-The folder contains the following notebooks:
+Folder content:

-- **figure_S05_colocalization.ipynb** Barplots showing colocalization of PNNs and PV cells at mid-ontology level.
+- **figure_S05_PVnegativePNNenergy.ipynb** Barplots showing PV<sup>-</sup> PNNs at coarse mid-ontology level.

 ## Figure S06

-### Energy of PV<sup>-</sup> PNNs for coarse and medium-resolution brain areas

-Plots in this figure show the energy of PV<sup>-</sup> PNN energy at coarse and mid-ontology resolution.
+### WFA diffuse fluorescence and PV staining metrics in sensory cortical areas

+Folder content:

+#### WFA Diffuse Fluorescence in primary vs secondary areas by layers

+- **figure_S06_WFAdiff_bylayer_.ipynb** Barplots showing WFA in sensory areas.

+#### PV cell distribution in sensory cortical areas

-- **figure_S06_PVnegativePNNenergy.ipynb** Barplots showing PV<sup>-</sup> PNNs at coarse mid-ontology level.
+- **figure_S06_primarySecondaryPV.ipynb** Barplots showing PV expression in sensory areas.

 ## Figure S07

-### WFA Diffuse Fluorescence in primary vs secondary areas by layers

-Plots in this figures show WFA diffuse fluorescence in sensory primary versus associative areas, split by layers.

-The folder contains the following notebooks:

-- **figure_S07_WFAdiff_bylayer_.ipynb** Barplots showing WFA in sensory areas.

-## Figure S08

-### PV cell distribution in sensory cortical areas

-Plots in this figures show PV distribution the sensory areas of the cortex.

-The folder contains the following notebooks:

-- **figure_S08_primarySecondaryPV.ipynb** Barplots showing PV expression in sensory areas.

-## Figure S09
+### Determinants of PNN expression in the cortex

+Folder content:

-### PV cell intensity and colocalization with PNNs in the sensory areas of the cortex
+#### PV cell intensity and colocalization with PNNs in the sensory areas of the cortex

-The folder contains the following notebooks:

-- **figure_S09_colocalizationPrimary_secondary.ipynb** Barplots showing PNN/PV colocalization in sensory areas.
+- **figure_S07_colocalizationPrimary_secondary.ipynb** Barplots showing PNN/PV colocalization in sensory areas.
-- **figure_S09_PVPNN_primarySecondary.ipynb** Barplots showing the distribution of PV cells by intensity class in sensory areas.
+- **figure_S07_PVPNN_primarySecondary.ipynb** Barplots showing the distribution of PV cells by intensity class in sensory areas.

-## Figure S10

-### Thalamic inputs from the association-cortex-related portion of the thalamus (DORpm) do not correlate with PNNs in sensory cortices
+#### Thalamic inputs from the association-cortex-related portion of the thalamus (DORpm) do not correlate with PNNs in sensory cortices

-Plots in this figure represent correlation between PNN expression in the sensory areas of the cortex and afference from non-sensory thalamus

-- **figure_S10_nonsensoryThalamus.ipynb** scatterplots representing the relationship between PNN expression in layers of the sensory cortex and density of DORpm afference.
+- **figure_S07_nonsensoryThalamus.ipynb** scatterplots representing the relationship between PNN expression in layers of the sensory cortex and density of DORpm afference.

-## Figure S11

-### Properties of PV cells in high-WFA and low-WFA cortical subnetworks
+#### Properties of PV cells in high-WFA and low-WFA cortical subnetworks

-Plots in this figures show properties of PV cells in cortical subnetworks

-The folder contains the following notebooks:

-- **figure_S11_functionalGroups_PV_coloc.ipynb** Barplots showing PNN/PV colocalization and PV energy in cortical subnetworks.
+- **figure_S07_functionalGroups_PV_coloc.ipynb** Barplots showing PNN/PV colocalization and PV energy in cortical subnetworks.

 ## Supplementary data

 Supplementary data are provided as .xlsx files produced with the following notebooks:

-- **data_SD1_SD2.ipynb** whole-brain PNN/PV metrics
+- **data_SD1_SD2.ipynb** whole-brain PNN/PV metrics.
-- **data_SD3.ipynb** whole-brain PNN/PV colocalization metrics
+- **data_SD3.ipynb** whole-brain PNN/PV colocalization metrics.
-- **data_SD4.ipynb** correlation of staining metrics with gene expression
+- **data_SD4.ipynb** correlation of staining metrics with gene expression.